 - What is my true purpose in life?

 - What are the things that I’m doing wrong?

 - How would I want people to remember me?

 - How can I leave the world a better place?

-You may frame yourself some other questions too.
+You may frame yourself with some other questions too.